Uterine inflammation in female dogs: symptoms and treatment

 Symptoms of uterine inflammation?

-It can also be a little extra common from about 1-2 months after the last run.
-But it can also occur at almost any other time.
-Regardless of when it occurs, it usually manifests with the following symptoms:
+It's most common about 1-2 months after the last heat cycle, but it can happen at other times too.
+Regardless of when it occurs, watch out for these symptoms:

 Foul-smelling discharge from the vulva